Bad Days

 I don't know what the overall message is here.
 Maybe there are several - don't beat yourself up for having negative emotions?
 Give yourself compassion?
 Remember the power of nature to recharge and reconnect?
 All parents have bad days?
 Maybe all of them.
 But I thought I'd share and hope you find something for yourself. -ab

 You have read this article Connection / EMOTIONAL INTELLIGENCE THROUGH PLAY with the title Bad Days.
-You can bookmark this page URL https://happychild2210.blogspot.com/2012/01/bad-days.html.
+You can bookmark this page URL http://happychild2210.blogspot.com/2012/01/bad-days.html.
 Thanks!

 No comment for "Bad Days"